rikardolajos/Mandrill/README.md

 To upload the scene from host (CPU) to device (GPU), the scene has to be compiled and synced to device.
 See the `loadScene()` function and the `Scene.h` documentation for proper use.
 The scene has a predetermined set of descritors that are used for rendering materials and so on.

+### SDF

+This application implements a basic signed distance field (SDF) renderer.
+Rendering is done using a fullscreen triangle pair, and the SDF is sampled in the fragment shader.

 ### RayTracer